SHaroonShah/Readme-Developers-Hub---Production/recipes/create-a-royal-mail-shipping-account-with-a-new-shipping-location.md

 ---
-title: Create a Royal Mail shipping account with a new shipping location
+title: Create a shipping account with a new shipping location
 description: >-
   Create a new Royal Mail shipment account from scratch and add a shipping location to it for future dispatches.